-Palliative care is person and family-centred care provided for a person with an active, progressive, advanced disease, who has little or no prospect of cure and for whom the primary treatment goal is to optimise the remaining quality of life.
+Palliative care is person and family-centred care provided for a person with an active, progressive, advanced disease, who has little or no prospect of cure and who is expected to die, and for whom the primary treatment goal is to optimise the quality of life.
 Dying is a normal process, with palliative care offering a support system to help people to live their life as fully and as comfortably as possible until death and to help families cope during this illness and in their bereavement.
-Quality of life is improved through prevention and relief of suffering by means of early identification, assessment and treatment of pain, as well as addressing physical, psychosocial and spiritual concerns.
+Quality of life is improved through prevention and relief of suffering by means of early identification and assessment and treatment of pain, as well as addressing physical, psychosocial and spiritual concerns.
 11